Dovrat van Ouwerkerk: International career

 Bendel made her debut in Israel women's national football team in 2002 against Romania but was limited to 7 matches for the national team due to her injuries.
 Bendel also played for the U-19 national team, making three appearances and scoring two goals, all during 2003 UEFA Women's Under-19 Championship qualifying tournament.

+Personal life

+In 2013, Dovrat Bendel started a relationship with Levie van Ouwerkerk when she joined her team Maccabi Hadera.
+In 2018, they decided to formalize their relationship, and in 2019, Levie and Dovrat signed a partnership contract with the New Family Organization.
+As part of the partnership contract, Dovrat changed her name to Dovrat van Ouwerkerk, which is Levie's original surname.